humanitycodes/www/coursework/lessons/slides/css-flexbox-and-columns.md

 First, since I don't want any margin to the left of the first column or to the right of the last column, I'll define `margin: 0 -5px`.
 Yes, you read that right.
 It's a __negative margin__ on the sides.
 Instead of adding space between the edge of the container, it'll pull an element _beyond_ the edge of its container.

-Second, we need to calculate the width of our columns a little better.
-Since even `box-sizing: border-box` won't include margins in width calculations.
+Second, we need to calculate the width of our columns a little better, because even `box-sizing: border-box` won't include margins in width calculations.
 We need to subtract our margin from the the width manually, which we can do with the `calc` function in CSS: `width: calc(50% - 10px)`.

 Altogether, here's our new CSS: